stebyvarghese1/unichat.Ai/README.md

 5. **Generate**: A hosted LLM (Mistral/Zephyr) uses the retrieved chunks as context to generate an accurate answer.
 6. **Fallback**: If the primary model fails or no relevant information is found, the system uses a fallback model or politely informs the user.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----